Neurs12/Neurs12/README.md

 ## Hi there! 👋

-I am a self-taught full-stack software engineer with 7 years of programming experience who thoroughly enjoys crafting user interfaces and server-side components through coding, with utilizing a diverse range of frameworks and programming languages in mind.
+I am a self-taught full-stack programmer with 7 years of programming experience who thoroughly enjoys crafting user interfaces and server-side components through coding, with utilizing a diverse range of frameworks and programming languages in mind.

 `In short: Funni guy who make apps and stuff from passion, with passion.`